 Join us for the monthly speaker series!
 The speaker series provides participants the opportunity to engage with their fellow community members on a rotating series of topics from local and regional experts.
-The talks will run 1-2 hours in the evening based upon the speaker’s presentation.
+The talks run 1-2 hours in the evening based upon the speaker’s presentation.
 The cost is $8 for members and $10 for non-members with pre-registration available.
-Contact: Educator Kurt Johnson, kjohnson@washakiemuseum.org.

 Presentation by